This is a minimal change to the EVM to support calls and returns.

 | call tree | 7833101 | 7360257 (1.1x) | 3669063 (2.1x) | 2450626 (3.2x) | 1119924 (7.0x) | 405641 (19.3x) |

 The first column is the status quo: legacy bytecode, interpreted.
 The second adds 64-bit arithmetic instructions alone — dispatch dominates an interpreter, so they barely show.
-The middle columns interpret a register intermediate code, translated once at deploy from code that validates under the companion proposal: slots become numbered registers, pushes fuse into branches, no destination checks or stack bookkeeping survive — the path for clients that will never JIT, and gains that any EVM-compatible chain collects without RISC-V. The last columns compile that same validated code ahead of time to RISC-V, removing the dispatch as well; composed with 64-bit instructions this beats the product of the two proposals alone, because a stack slot becomes a machine register only when its offset is proven static and its value fits the register.
+The middle columns interpret a register intermediate code, translated once at deploy from code that forgoes dynamic jumps: slots become numbered registers, PUSH-and-jump pairs become single branch instructions, no destination checks or underflow bookkeeping survive — the path for clients that will never JIT, and gains that any EVM-compatible chain collects without RISC-V. The last columns compile that same code ahead of time to RISC-V, removing the dispatch as well; composed with 64-bit instructions this beats the product of the two gains alone, because a stack slot becomes a machine register only when its offset is proven static and its value fits the register.
+The gains do not merely add; they compound.
 Every cell meters gas — per operation when interpreting bytecode, per basic block after translation — and keeps the runtime overflow and depth checks.
 These are floors, from deliberately naive translators.

 However, for most transactions, storage dominates execution time — it is outside these kernels — and gas counting and other overhead always take their toll.
 So such gains would be most visible in contexts where overhead is minimal, such as L1 precompiles, some L2s, and some EVM-compatible chains.